 Who said that there's no trout south of Callicoon?

 Here's a hefty 20 incher that John Pellegrino caught and released south of Narrowsburg.
-Yes, Narrowsburg on
+Yes, Narrowsburg on today's float trip.

 Great river conditions.
 Water was 58 degrees and the clarity and levels are excellent.